Breath of Heaven, Breath of Earth: Ancient Near Eastern Art from American Collections

 Museum Director John Olbrantz says, “This exhibition represents a rare opportunity to view many objects that are not normally available or accessible to audiences in the Western United States.
 With the recent Iraq War and the current political situation in the Middle East dominating the news headlines, it is easy to forget the seminal role that these ancient cultures played in the development of Western civilization and how they influenced who we are today.”

-In addition to the objects on display, the exhibition includes special activities.
-A lecture series features noted experts from around the country and includes Dr. Brian Fagan, one of the foremost archaeologists in the United States.
+The exhibition includes a variety of special activities.
+A lecture series features experts such as Dr. Brian Fagan, one of the foremost archaeologists in the United States.
 A film series focuses on several of Agatha Christie’s most famous mysteries that were inspired by her work at archaeological sites.
 Gallery tours will be offered every Tuesday and several Saturdays.
 A family activity day will provide art-making and archaeological activities for all ages.
 Storytelling sessions will introduce audiences to the literature and poetry of ancient Mesopotamia.

 The exhibition has been co-organized by ancient Near Eastern art expert Trudy Kawami, Director of Research at the Arthur M. Sackler Foundation; and John Olbrantz, the Maribeth Collins Director of the Hallie Ford Museum of Art; and is accompanied by a full-color book that includes essays by Kawami on the art, cultures and themes of the exhibition and Olbrantz on the American discovery of the ancient Near East in the 19th and 20th centuries.